mepritam/react-native-navigation-boilerplate/README.md

 ![Spinch](https://i.ibb.co/cvS1PQv/Screenshot-20190417-185350-1.jpg)

 **Contribute**
-This is open source project.
+This is an open source project.
 Any idea from you guys are always welcome.
-You are free to fork this repo and create a PR if you have done good changes or have added new packages.
+You are free to fork this repo and create a PR if you have done a good changes or have added new packages.